dontTOUCHDOWNthere/AndroidApp/README.md

    * :bulb: when user presses "add" button
         * :bulb: if new food
            * :white_check_mark: calculate price for one food item (price / quantity)
-           * :bulb: add to main table AND grocery list and calculate total
+           * :bulb: add to main table AND grocery list

         * :x: if not new food
-           * :x: get price from main table, multiply by quantity, and add to grocery list and update total
+           * :x: get price from main table, multiply by quantity, and add to grocery list

+    * :x: calculate total for grocery list